When Blood Sugar Is Too Low

 - Carry something containing sugar with you at all times and take it right away if you have symptoms.
 Don't wait to see if the symptoms will go away — they may get worse!

 Alcohol and drugs can cause major problems with your blood sugar levels, so avoiding them is another way to prevent diabetes problems.
 Drinking can be particularly dangerous — even deadly — for people with diabetes because it messes up the body's ability to keep blood glucose in a normal range.
 This can cause a very rapid drop in blood glucose in people with diabetes.
-Drug or alcohol use is also dangerous because it may impair someone's ability to sense low blood sugar levels.
+Drug or alcohol use is also dangerous because it may affect someone's ability to sense low blood sugar levels.

 You should also check your blood sugar — and treat hypoglycemia, if needed — before you drive.
 Make sure you have some form of sugar handy in the car to use if you get low at any time while driving.
 If you do feel low, immediately pull over safely to the side of the road and treat your hypoglycemia — and don't start to drive again until your symptoms are gone.
-You also should test your blood sugar before doing other activities during which a low blood sugar reaction could be especially dangerous, such as skiing, swimming, or rock climbing.
+You also should test your blood sugar before activities during which a low blood sugar reaction could be especially dangerous, such as skiing, swimming, or rock climbing.

 Learning how to recognize the signs of low blood sugar levels and get them back to normal is an important part of caring for diabetes.
 Keeping track of your blood sugar levels and recording lows when they occur will help you and your diabetes health care team keep your blood sugar levels in a healthy range.